-- Various Instrumental Items/Supplies For sale at the Instrument Office are various items: reeds, strings, rosin, cork grease, valve oil, slide grease, metronomes, etc. - Student Lockers - o Lockers for large instruments are available through the Instrument Office for a small rental fee for music majors to store their instruments in the HFAC.
+- Various Instrumental Items/Supplies For sale at the Instrument Office are various items: reeds, strings, rosin, cork grease, valve oil, slide grease, metronomes, etc. - Student Lockers All lockers in the Music Building are available to rent for a small fee through the Instrument Office.